 6. Cactus – US Airways

 The “Cactus” call sign originated with America West Airlines back in 1983.
 America West was based in Phoenix, Arizona near the Sonoran Desert – home of the giant Saguaro cactus.
 In 2006, America West merged with US Airways.
 The Cactus call sign survived the merger and all US Airways flights were soon known as “Cactus” on the radio.
-Sadly, now that US Airways has merged with American Airlines, “Cactus” will likely be retired.
+Sadly, when US Airways merged with American Airlines, “Cactus” was retired.

 5. Redwood – Virgin America

-Virgin America is based in the San Francisco bay area.
-The airline’s proximity to the famous California redwood forests and its red logo make “Redwood” the perfect call sign.
-Virgin America flies to over twenty destinations in the US and Mexico.
-The airline has quickly earned a reputation for high quality service.
+Virgin America was based in the San Francisco bay area.
+The airline’s proximity to the famous California redwood forests and its red logo made “Redwood” the perfect call sign.
+Virgin America flew to over twenty destinations in the US and Mexico and earned a reputation for high quality service.
+On January 11, 2018, Virgin America began operating under the Alaska Airlines carrier operating certificate.
+So long, Redwood.
+We’ll miss hearing you on the frequencies!

 4. Brickyard – Republic Airlines